morgancollado/morgan-collado/src/app/poetry/_content/lesbian-in-the-mirror.md

 Like you wanted her?
 Crave this pussy
 Like you craved hers
-Wet and open for youI serve this pussy up on platter Eager
+Wet and open for you
+I serve this pussy up on platter
+Eager
 To be taken from the wall to the floor
 Then